 Are there currently legal actions against Pacifica?

 There are currently no lawsuits related to the terminations on the Morning Show.
-However, after Pacifica illegally threw out the votes of three staff members in a bid to swing a recent election in favor of the board group it favors, three staff members — Brian Edwards Tiekert, Mitch Jeserich and Lewis Sawyer — filed a legal petition seeking to correct Pacifica’s violations of California state law.
+However, after Pacifica illegally threw out the votes of three staff members in a bid to swing an election in favor of the board group it favors, three staff members — Brian Edwards Tiekert, Mitch Jeserich and Lewis Sawyer — filed a legal petition seeking to correct Pacifica’s violations of California state law.
 Pacifica’s vote-tampering happened after the initial vote count.
 Pacifica was able to do this because each ballot is printed with a numerical code identifying the voter — so much for the secret ballot!

 Pacifica’s actions were a clear violation of state laws protecting the rights of members in membership organizations.
 Pacifica has no business spending listeners’ money defending such patently illegal actions.
 The aggrieved staff members spent three weeks trying to convince Pacifica to correct its actions without involving the court.
 They waited until the last possible moment — two days before new board members were to be seated — to file a legal petition.
 The judge issued a preliminary injunction in the workers’ favor, Pacifica conceded, and by court order, Lewis Sawyer was seated on the local advisory board.
 The attorney who represented KPFA’s workers was Peter Smith, a Democrat who works in a bipartisan law firm that specializes in elections law.